VOLTTRON/volttron/docs/source/devguides/pycharm/Pycharm-Dev-Environment.rst

 ----------------

-Agent tests written in py.test can be run simply by right-clicking the tests directory and selecting `Run 'py.test in tests`.
+Agent tests written in py.test can be run simply by right-clicking the tests directory and selecting `Run 'py.test in tests`, so long as the root directory is set as the VOLTTRON source root.

 |Run Tests|